-I’d always notice the historic homes in Natchez Mississippi, but had never actually toured any of them during my more that twenty years of living there from birth.
+I’d always notice the historic homes in Natchez Mississippi, but had never actually toured any of them.
+That’s amazing considering that more than twenty years of my life was spent there from birth.
 In January of 2013, that all changed when I visited the Auburn Museum Natchez antebellum home.
 However, I was there to partake in wedding photos for my sister’s wedding.
 Even though I was limited by time and obligations, I was able to do an impromptu self tour of the buildings exterior and parts of the first floor interior.

 My interest drew the attention of Clark Feiser, President of the Auburn Antebellum Home.
-He suggested that I come back when time permitted so I can get a full tour along with the history of the home.
+He suggested that I come back when time permitted.
+With more time, I would get a full tour along with the history of the home.
 So, I traveled back to my native in June of 2013 to do just that.

-The tour was educational and interesting as I shared in it with my three kids and my mother.
-African-Americans will be surprised by the homes history in terms of the slaves and the Duncan family (no relation).
+The tour was educational and interesting and I shared in it with my three kids and my mother.
+The Auburn will surprise Black-Americans with its history in terms of the slaves and the Duncan family (no relation).
 Stephen Duncan purchased this home after Harding’s death in 1820.
 Under his ownership, the two wings of the house was added.
 Duncan abandoned the home, due to secession anxiety, and the home stayed in the family until his descendants sold it to the city of Natchez in 1911.

-I had the opportunity to take photos including the rare free-standing wooden spiral staircase.
-You can see my pics below.
-While my pictures give you a glimpse of the homes architectural beauty, there is nothing like being there and witnessing it for yourself.
+I had the opportunity to take photos, which also included the rare free-standing wooden spiral staircase.
+You can see my select pics below.
+However, these pictures only give you a glimpse of the homes architectural beauty.
+Moreover, there is nothing like being there and witnessing it for yourself.

 If you are ever in Natchez, Mississippi, or plan to visit in the future, make time to visit the Auburn Museum Antebellum Home at 400 Duncan Avenue and tell Clark Feiser that I sent you!

-For more information on the Auburn Museum Natchez, visit their website at www.auburnmuseum.org.
+For more information on the Auburn Museum Natchez antebellum home, visit their website at www.auburnmuseum.org.